My 3 Tips to Going Grain-Free

 2. Meal Prep

 When you start eating less grains, you will soon realize how much of our diet was filled with grains.
 Because of this, it’s important to have plenty of fruits and vegetables stocked in your fridge and meals prepped to ensure you are getting adequate nutrients your body needs.
 I’ve started filling my freezer with frozen fruits and vegetables to make a quick smoothie and cauliflower rice to whip up a stir fry on weeknights.
+Stocking up on quick and delicious grain-free breakfast options, like our grain-free granola or pancake mix, help maintain a grain-free lifestyle.
 While I do eat mostly plant-based, having lean meats and fish in your freezer can help fill your plate with proteins.

 3. Do Your Research